HL7/davinci-pas/src/pagecontent/index.md

 * [Use Cases and Overview](usecases.html) describes the intent of the implementation guide, gives examples of its use and provides a high-level overview of expected process flow
 * [Technical Background](background.html) describes the different specifications this implementation guide relies on and indicates what developers should read and understand prior to implementing this specification
+* [HIPAA Regulations](hipaa.html) explains the relevant portions of the regulatory context in which this implementation guide operates
 * [Formal Specification](spec.html) covers the detailed implementation requirements and conformance expectations
 * [Artifacts](allartifacts.html) introduces and provides links to the FHIR [R4](artifacts.html) profiles, operations and other FHIR artifacts used in this implementation guide
 * [Downloads](downloads.html) allows download of this and other specifications as well as other useful files